 Kansas is one of a dozen or so states that have legislated some form of a "no-fault" car insurance system.
 That means, after a car accident, your own basic no-fault ("personal injury protection" or "PIP") coverage pays for your medical bills and certain other out-of-pocket losses regardless of who caused the accident.

-Specifically, the minimum benefits available to someone making a no-fault/PIP claim in Kansas are:
+The minimum benefits available to someone making a no-fault/PIP claim in Kansas are:

 Kansas PIP coverage also includes "Survivor Benefits" for family members whose loved one has passed away as a result of the accident.
 These include: